nivupai/InformationInequalities.jl/docs/src/explanations/decomposition.md

 - Inverse diagonal midpoint preconditioning: ``C\approx D_{A_c}^{-1}`` where ``D_{A_c}`` is the diagonal matrix containing the main diagonal of ``A_c``.

-## Advantages of preconditioning

-Using preconditioning to solve an interval linear system can have mainly two advantages.

-### Extend usability of algorithms

-Some algorithms require the matrix to have a specific structure in order to be used.
-For example Hansen-Bliek-Rohn algorithm requires ``\mathbf{A}`` to be an H-matrix.
-However, the algorithm can be extended to work to strongly regular matrices using inverse midpoint preconditioning.
-(Recall that an interval matrix is strongly regular if ``A_c^{-1}\mathbf{A}`` is an H-matrix).

 ### Improve numerical stability